 Positions held by our alumni in education include:

-Of the 20 alumni with careers in politics and policy, 8 are currently graduate students in policy fields, while the other 12 work in a variety of jobs that involve politics or policy.
+Of the 19 alumni with careers in public policy, 3 are currently graduate students in policy, 3 work for government agencies, while the other 13 work in the private sector.

-Among the positions of our alumni in politics and policy are:
+Among the positions of our alumni in public policy are:

-Our remaining alumni work in a variety of fields, with health care, entertainment, and non-profit administration among the most numerous careers.
+Our remaining alumni work in a variety of fields, with health care, non-profit professionals, and entertainment among the most numerous careers.
 Jobs held by some of our alumni in these other fields include:

 Among the law schools attended by our alumni since 2000 are: